-Details of Core Holes FG-20-368/369
+Details of Core Holes FG-20-368 and FG-20-369

 Hole FG-20-368 was targeting the structural controls for known mineralization, and looking to extend the mineralization down the host rock structure.
-Hole FG-20-368 encountered seven quartz vein intervals with assays compiled in Table 1 below.
-Assays are pending from bottom 40 meters of which intercepted 3 additional quartz veins below the existing resource.
+Hole FG-20-368 encountered seven quartz vein intervals with assays compiled in tables below.

 Hole FG-20-369 was drilled as a scissor hole from the same pad and also encountered quartz veining and two incidences of coarse visible gold (see Figure 4).
 A cross section of the two holes is presented as Figure 3.
 FG-20-369 intercepted 13 quartz veins between 5.5 and 250 meters down-hole which tested an additional 100 meters below the previous resource.
-A total of ten quartz vein intercepts in FG-20-368 and FG-20-369 (assays pending) were encountered below the depth of historic drilling.
+A total of ten quartz vein intercepts in FG-20-368 and FG-20-369 were encountered below the depth of historic drilling.